it-vecherka/jnoid/jnoid.coffee.md

       isEmpty: -> true
       toArray: -> []

+Type aliases for events:

+    [Event, Fire, Stop] = [Maybe, Some, None]

 Exports
 -------

 We now need to make our objects usable outside:

-    for name, value of {EventStream, Maybe, Some, None}
+    for name, value of {EventStream, Maybe, Some, None, Event, Fire, Stop}
       Jnoid[name] = value

     if define?.amd